Hidalgo (state): History

+Prehistoric artifacts have been found in the Hidalgo regions of Tepeapulco, Tulancingo, Actopan and Huichapan.
+Their antiquity ranges from 14,000 to 2,500 B.C.E.
+The oldest evidence of Hidalguense occupation has been found in Huapalcalco in the municipality of Tulancingo The first settlers of these territories were Olmec groups, who exploited deposits of jade and serpentine.
+Exploitation of obsidian cobbled relief, as in the deposits of the Sierra de las Navajas, developed during the Mesoamerican Preclassic period.
+The first evidence of social stratification in Hidalgo has been found at La Loma in the municipality of Tepeji del Río de Ocampo.

 The modern day state of Hidalgo is located within the pre-Hispanic region of Mesoamerica.
 Numerous migrations of indigenous people took place through here, mostly arriving or passing through from the north, with many eventually settling in the Valley of Mexico.
 The Toltecs initially settled in Xochicoatlán, now the municipality of Molango, at the beginning of the 7th century.
 From here they dispersed to locales such as Huejutla and Tollatzingo (now called Tulancingo) where they eventually had their capital of Tollan, today known as Tula.

 The Toltecs were eventually overrun by Chichimecas, who established their capital in Metztitlán.
 The Aztecs arrived in the 12th century, initially establishing themselves in Mixquiahuala, then founding Tizayuca later.
 Eventually, the Aztecs took over most of what is now the southern portion of the state, incorporating it into the Aztec Empire.

 After the Spanish conquest of the Aztec Empire, the conquistadors carved out territories for themselves from Aztec lands.
 Hernán Cortés took possession of lands to the northeast of Mexico City extending into modern Hidalgo state.
 Evangelization efforts followed soon thereafter with the first Franciscans arriving in 1523.
 This changed the social, economic and cultural structure of the areas as the Spanish took control of natural resources — especially minerals — and the labor the Indians provided.
 It also led to a massive decrease in the native population, especially during the governorship of the area by Nuño Beltrán de Guzmán.
 By the 18th century, the economy of the Hidalgo area was dominated by mining and agricultural haciendas.
 Much of the agricultural production during the colonial period was centered on livestock such as sheep and pigs as well as the making of pulque from the native maguey plant.
 However, the mining of silver, gold and other metals in the Pachuca/Real del Monte area would prove to be the economic backbone of the area through the colonial period and into most of post Independence period.
 The fortunes of the mining industry would rise and fall during the colonial period; one of the most productive eras came under the control of Pedro Romero de Terreros in the 18th century.